Mike Yastrzemski Player Props: Giants vs. Twins

-The San Francisco Giants and Mike Yastrzemski (.333 slugging percentage over his past 10 games, including one homer), battle starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (.176 batting average in his past 10 games), take on starter Joe Ryan and the Minnesota Twins at Target Field, Wednesday at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Twins.
+He had a one-hit showing in his last game (1-for-2) against the Twins.

 Mike Yastrzemski Game Info & Props vs. the Twins